TobiahRex/entable2.0/server/models/Coinbase/README.md

   3. VAULT wallet:
     - A highly secure BTC wallet.  only contains BTC.
 If you decide to NOT allow Coinbase the option of knowing information about it's addresses, and keys, and only the amount, then if you forget the information you will not be able to recover the funds.

+  * Each wallet has it's own...
+    1. Account ID
+    2. API Secret
+    3. API Key

-  * The purpose of explaining all this is that the folder design has broken up the API keys and methods most applicable for each wallet, into separate files.
+  * The purpose of explaining all this is that the folder structure was designed to break-up the API keys and methods most applicable for each wallet into separate files.

   * Most API methods, trigger an optional webhook to receive event notifications from Coinbase.
 This too has been separated out into it's own file. _coinbase.hooks.js_.